monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/3/chain_options_plugin.png)

+---
-Then goto `Wallets` and first turn on
+Then go to `Wallets` back in the Veruspay plugin and first turn on

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/3/plugin_enable_Verus_payments_small.png)

-Then Press save a
+Then Press save at the bottom.

+---

+Then go to the Daemons Tab and select Enable Verus.
+It has to be done in this order :warning:
 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)